 Even for first-rate VCs, it is not easy to select “projects that are worth considering” from the number of projects that are increasing at an explosive rate.
 That is the reason why projects which have gone through certain filtering are given priority.
 Those filters may be the long-term networking between VCs or entrepreneurs, and the filter of being a graduate of YC is said to be considerably effective.

 And what happens when a first-rate VC decides to invest?
-In the case of “A16Z backed”, for example, the perception of other VCs will change dramatically, that the business has to be promising, and it will become easy to hire top class human resources at Google, Facebook, and Apple who are looking for their next promising career change.
+In the case of “A16Z backed”, for example, the perception of other VCs will change dramatically, that the business has to be promising (a Unicorn: a company whose market value is worth 100 billion yen), and it will become easy to hire top class human resources at Google, Facebook, and Apple who are looking for their next promising career change.

 “The standards have become extremely high.
 There are so many subjects for investment to choose from that I think it’ll be tough to make a choice.”

-That is what an alumnus from the previous batch said.
+That is what a student from the previous batch said.
 They examine all the pitches on the previous day, and the materials should be reliable in the sense of comparison.
 This person had been extremely excited.

 “The investors are evaluated rigorously.
 They are assessed by the entrepreneurs, and they become rapidly replaced.”

-They prepare the “Handshake Deal Protocol” that is based on the deep understanding of the entrepreneurs.
-We can’t go into detail here but formidable methods exiss for shutting out investors with bad behavior from the community.
+Based on the actions of investors, we have a “Handshake Deal Protocol”* that is based on the deep understanding of the entrepreneurs.
+I can’t go into detail here but a formidable method exists for shutting out investors with bad behavior from the community.